-On May 30th, 2019, any currently registered .EU domain name with an existing .UK registrant contact address will be deactivated.
-The domain name will remain in your account until March 2020 or the domain expiration date.
-Upon reaching the expiration date or March 2020, the domain will be removed from your account.
+Once negotiations are complete and dates are determined, any currently registered .EU domain name with an existing .UK registrant contact address will be deactivated.
+The domain name will remain in your account until a future date subject to ongoing negotiations, or the domain expiration date.
+Upon reaching the expiration date or that future date, the domain will be removed from your account.
 Prior to this deadline, you can reactivate your domain name by updating your domain registrant contact information to a valid European Union address that is not in the UK.
 Dates are subject to change, as Brexit negotiations are currently ongoing.

 What are my options?